Difference Between Bruising and Hematoma

 Hematomas can develop in several locations, even deep within the body.
 You will see discolouration resembling a bruise when it occurs close to the skin.

 A shattered bone is just one of the many possible causes.
 Hematomas can also be brought on by head trauma.
 A blood test can become complicated if a phlebotomist unintentionally pokes a needle through a blood vessel wall.
-Hematomas can also be caused by leukemia and blood coagulation issues.
+Hematomas can also be caused by leukaemia and blood coagulation issues.
 Hematatoma risk factors include alcoholism and using anticoagulant medication.

 However, it can be identified by observing the presence of a bruised region.
 The area will also hurt.
 Neurological symptoms such as disorientation, headaches, nausea, and dizziness may be present in the case of a subdural hematoma.
 The person frequently has a history of hurting their head.